HiorCraft/CivitasCore/README.md

 ## Features

 - Double Jump.
-- Live Rank-
+- Live Rank.
 - LuckPerms support.
-- and more-
+- and more.

 ---